kvutien/Tutorial-ipfs-dapp/TUTO-1.md

-# Tutorial Full Stack "_hello World_" - Part 1: smart contract
+# Tutorial Full Stack "_hello World_" IPFS + blockchain - Part 1: smart contract
 ## Why this tutorial?
 The github of IPFS in JavaScript is quite daunting for a beginner: https://github.com/ipfs/js-ipfs.git.
 The same holds for the Ethereum and Infura explanations in their respective docs.
 A benediction for the geeks, but quite a steep move for the newcomers.